georgekcchung/exim-api/README.md

 ```

 ---
-check if the email address is routable to destination from exim's perspective
+check if the email address is routable to destination from mail server's perspective

 POST /check/route/